-We’ve all come across toll-free numbers in our day-to-day life at one point or the other.
-These are the 1-8XX customer care phone numbers we are so accustomed to calling when we want to speak to a business representative.
+We’ve all come across toll-free numbers — the 1-8xx customer care phone numbers we’re accustomed to calling when we want to speak to a business representative.

 These numbers are called short codes: special SMS only source numbers, typically provisioned by enterprises for their business-critical communications.
 This is because short codes offer the best possible reliability at the highest possible scale (100 SMS per second).

-The good news is that we’ve just made short codes an affordable option for small and medium-sized businesses.
-Check out our new short code pricing list.
+The good news is that we’ve made short codes an affordable option for small and medium-sized businesses.
+Check out our short code pricing list.

 Short codes have the following advantages over other source number products:

-The drawback is that the provisioning cycle for short codes is the longest out of all the available options – typically two to three weeks.
+The drawback is that the provisioning cycle for short codes is the longest out of all the available options — typically eight to twelve weeks.
 Why is that?
-Short codes and their corresponding use cases need to be pre-approved by all network operators ( Verizon, ATT, T-Mobile, etc.) before you send one text out.
+Short codes and their corresponding use cases need to be preapproved by all network operators (Verizon, AT&T, T-Mobile, etc.) before you send one text out.